My Diabetes My Way: January 2022 Update

 - Attend your diabetes review appointments and screening tests.
 These visits monitor your eyes, feet, HbA1c (overall diabetes control), kidney function, cholesterol, blood pressure and body mass index.

 All of your results can be accessed on My Diabetes My Way once you have registered to access your records.

 The Scottish Government has published the 2020 Scottish Diabetes Survey.
 This report provides an annual update describing many aspects of diabetes care across the whole of Scotland.
 This information is useful as it helps each Scottish NHS Board identify what initiatives are needed to further improve the quality of diabetes care in their area.
 There are now over 317,000 people living with diabetes in Scotland.
 You can find the full report at the following link:

 Free Online Diabetes Courses

-Please note, this service is not connected to myaccount, so you will be asked to create a new account to access eLearning.
+Please note, these services are not connected to myaccount, so you will be asked to create a new account to access eLearning and the MOOC.
 Your myaccount details will work as normal to allow you to access your diabetes records.
-We will be joining up this process during the coming weeks, so please use the same email address for both accounts to make it easier for us to link them up in future.

 My Diabetes My Way Admin

 Due to the current situation with Coronavirus, it is taking us longer to collect mail, create new enrolment packs and send out registration paperwork for you to access your diabetes records.
 We are currently processing enrolment packs in batches every two weeks, but we are now happy for you to email us back a photo or scanned copy of your signed form to avoid any further delays.

 If you have not yet managed to gain access to your diabetes records on My Diabetes My Way, or would like an update on the status of your registration, please let us know.
 You can contact us regarding any problems or request further help and support by emailing: email@example.com